 - Focus on the emotions until this person can problem solve

 - Try not to think for the person that is requesting assistance.
 It is not polite to provide advice, explanations, or interpretations.
 These types of statements can be taken as an insult as some may think that the helper is implying that the person in need cannot think for themselves.
 Wait to be asked for advice and give it extremely carefully.

-- Keep a focus on the task at hand as this protects the helper from getting absorbed in the problem.
-When someone is experiencing a problem that has a lot of emotional attachment, try to pay attention to the emotion, not the problem.
+- Keep the focus on the task at hand because this protects the helper from getting absorbed in the problem.
+When someone is experiencing a problem that has a lot of emotional attachment try to pay attention to the emotion not the problem.
 Let this person know that you commiserate with how badly they feel.
-If they are angry, try to persuade them to explore the anger and talk-out the problem, while neither agreeing nor disagreeing.
-For example, if this person is afraid, stay with them, listen and provide support.
+If they are angry try to persuade them to explore the anger and talk-out the problem, while neither agreeing nor disagreeing.
+For example, if this person is afraid stay with them to listen and provide support.